 Sociological Initiatives Foundation Grant

 The Sociological Initiatives Foundation supports social change by linking research to social action.
-It funds research projects that investigate laws, policies, institutions, regulations, and normative practices that may limit equality in the United States and Puerto Rico.
+It funds research projects that investigate laws, policies, institutions, regulations, and normative practices that may limit equality in the South.
 It gives priority to projects that seek to address racism, xenophobia, classism, gender bias, exploitation, or the violation of human rights and freedoms.
 It also supports research that furthers language learning and behavior and its intersection with social and policy questions.

 The Foundation supports research that focuses on improving services and systems and increasing positive social and physical conditions through:

 - Placement and shaping of the policy agenda

 - Addressing challenges related to language and literacy

 Language issues include literacy, language loss and maintenance, language policy, language and national security, bilingualism, language and gender, language and law, language disabilities, language and health, language and education, different language cultures, and second language acquisition.